GCVE-BCP-02 - Practical Guide to Vulnerability Handling and Disclosure

 -

 Private Collaboration First: When a vulnerability is reported, both the reporter and the vendor agree to address it confidentially before making details public.
-The vendor commits to investigate and fix the issue, while the reporter agrees to withhold public disclosure for a reasonable period of time or until the fix is released.
+The vendor commits to investigate and fix the issue while the reporter agrees to withhold public disclosure for a reasonable period or until the fix is released.
 This cooperation ensures users are not put at undue risk by early disclosure of the bug.

 -